 Before making a purchase, it’s a good idea to get familiar with your financial goals.
 Knowing how much money you are looking to make will help you find a space that offers the right amount of lots and works within your budget.

 Once you have a few properties collected into your database, start calling investors like Mobile Home Community Buyers who have the listings to find out about their underwriting, package, P&L or current rent roll.
-Question them to find out how they arrived at their revenue, expense, cash on cash return, NOI, CAP rates, debt to equity rates and more.
+Question how they arrived at their revenue, expense, cash on cash return, NOI, CAP rates, debt to equity rates and more.